Daniel S. Jones, PhD

 “I graduated from Auburn University with my B.S. in Conservation Biology.
 Before that I thought that I wanted to study veterinary medicine, and while I love animals, studying plants has become a much greater passion of mine.
 During undergrad I worked in Dr. Aaron Rashotte’s lab studying Cytokinin Response Factors in Arabidopsis as well as briefly looking at Live Oak senescence.
 I have realized that part of why I love research so much is being able to apply what I learn to the conservation of different plant species.
 I am so excited to learn even more about Asteraceae!”

-"I am a junior at Auburn University, majoring in biomedical sciences with a minor in anthropology.
+"I am a senior at Auburn University, majoring in biomedical sciences with a minor in anthropology.
 I have loved plants and sunflowers for as long as I can remember, and have developed a passion for genetics during my college education, so I am extremely fortunate to be able to work alongside so many intelligent individuals in the lab, learn from them, and learn more about plants!
 This is the first research lab I have worked in, and I am excited to see where this takes me!"

 Undergraduate Research Assistant | Plant mom | Yoga Aficionado | Optimist | Cincinnatian

-"I am a Junior at Auburn University majoring in Biomedical Sciences with a concentration in Pre-Medicine and a Spanish foreign language minor.
+"I am a senior at Auburn University majoring in Biomedical Sciences with a concentration in Pre-Medicine and a Spanish foreign language minor.
 I originally became interested in the Capitulab due to its connection with sunflowers and genetics.
 Genetics has been my favorite subject during my time at Auburn, and I have always been attracted to the symbolic happiness of sunflowers!
 This lab combines the two and has excited me for the semester to come.
 It is my first semester in a biology research lab, and I am excited to learn all I can about plants and genetics from the Capitulab project!"

 Undergraduate Research Assistant | Amateur Painter | Hockey Fan (Chicago Blackhawks)